By Bruce Barbour

 The so called market based mechanisms like carbon taxes or small scale subsidies are too slow to work on their own - though they will have to play a part, especially carbon taxes as one means of at least partially funding the required work.
 The world should be placed onto a wartime like footing with the enemy climate change and green house gases - and those that release them.

-scientists and inventors on innovative way to
+scientists and inventors on innovative way to remove carbon

-the research, but some will.
-The ones that are shown to
+why you undertake the research, but some will.
+The ones that are

 if this ambitious goal is achieved it is quite likely that

-gains above 1.5 degree will be exceeded.
-After net zero
+above 1.5 degree will be exceeded.
+After net zero emissions is

-continual economic growth based on year by year
+continual economic growth based on year by year increases in

 Across national boundary help would have to be given (yes given not sold or lent) to less developed countries.
 The developed countries should think of this as partial compensation to the less developed countries for the West's imposition of climate change onto them.
 Less developed countries are not responsible for the creation of climate change, the West did that.
 Developed countries that did not cooperate by making appropriate changes would be pariah states and isolated from world trade and commerce and membership of international bodies until they amended their ways.